Syntax Evolution: Problems and Recursion: Discussion

 We argue that the last steps, fulfilling universal computability, were driven by problem solving.
 The reason, now, is that Turing completeness is useful for problem solving to detach itself from hardware causing an explosion of creativity, but it is detrimental to natural language syntax, as stated by the anomaly of syntax.

 I don't know which one, syntax or problem solving, was driving each of the other steps that provided each of the capabilities that are needed to implement a Turing complete brain.
-But what I take for sure is that we humans evolved to Turing completeness, not to achieve a full resolution machinery, which was the final prize, but because recursive features, such as sentences, open expressions, and conditionals, made thinking (problem solving) or communication (syntax), or both, more efficient, resulting in more fitted individuals.
+But what I take for sure is that we humans evolved to Turing completeness, not to achieve a full resolution machinery, which was the final prize, but because each recursive feature, such as the sentence, the open expression, and the conditional, made thinking (problem solving) or communication (syntax), or both, more efficient, resulting in more fitted individuals.
 A more detailed study of the requirements found in Section~\ref{Evolution}, in addition to those found in a grammar text book, will be needed to disentangle the co-evolution of syntax and problem solving.

 Our general view of the evolution from an animal communication system to our recursive language has then a middle point, protolanguage.

 To reach the protolanguage, evolution had to provide facilities that were both cognitive, to store and retrieve many words, and anatomical, to utter and decode many words.
 Tree data structures are simple and useful, so they were probably already used for vision, see \cite Marr (1982), and then the next step was to repurpose, or just to reinvent, the tree data structure computing capability to use it with words, yielding syntax.
 After syntax, some more evolutionary steps were required to implement a functional semantics, reaching Turing completeness.
 Therefore, the evolution from protolanguage to recursion was only cognitive, or more precisely, it was completely computational, and then it should have left no anatomical clues, and it could have happened entirely within the time frame of the anatomically modern {\it Homo sapiens}.